clondon/TermsAndPrivacy/content/terms.md

 ## Acceptance of Terms {#acceptance-of-terms}

-Your access to and use of {{ company_name }} ("the Website") are conditioned on your acceptance of and compliance with these Terms.
+Your access to and use of {{< param "TermsAndPrivacy.company_name" >}} ("the Website") are conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.

 ## Use License {#use-license}

-Permission is granted to temporarily download one copy of the materials (information or software) on {{ company_name }}'s website for personal, non-commercial transitory viewing only.
+Permission is granted to temporarily download one copy of the materials (information or software) on {{< param "TermsAndPrivacy.company_name" >}}'s website for personal, non-commercial transitory viewing only.

 ## Intellectual Property Rights {#ipr}

-All copyrights, trademarks, patents and other intellectual property rights in and on our website and all content and software located on the site shall remain the sole property of {{ company_name }} or its licensors.
+All copyrights, trademarks, patents and other intellectual property rights in and on our website and all content and software located on the site shall remain the sole property of {{< param "TermsAndPrivacy.company_name" >}} or its licensors.

 ## User Behaviour {#user-behaviour}